Turkey Bowl

 2023 was the ninth time the schools met twice in one season.
 The first happened in 1942 when the Rams won both games.
 New Canaan won both contests again when the teams met twice in 1944.
 The schools split in 1946 then did not meet twice on season again until 1999.
 That year New Canaan won the Turkey Bowl, but then lost just four days later in the CIAC Class M Semi-Finals to Darien.
 The fifth time was in 2008 when New Canaan won both meetings — the Turkey Bowl/FCIAC Championship in front of an estimated 12,000 fans at Boyle Stadium and the CIAC Class MM Final at MacDougal Stadium in Trumbull, completing the third undefeated season in program history.

 The sixth time the two teams met twice in one season was in 2013 when Darien won the Turkey Bowl in a thrilling 28-24 shocker at Dunning, but then lost in the CIAC Class L Final as the Rams prevailed 44-12 at Boyle Stadium in the “Snow Bowl”.
 The following year played out exactly the same way — Darien won the 2014 Turkey Bowl/FCIAC Championship in another classic — a 28-21 comeback win in Overtime.
 In the second meeting between the two teams in the CIAC Class LL Championship game, New Canaan won 21-20.
 In 2021 New Canaan won the Turkey Bowl 12-7 while Darien won the rematch in the CIAC Class LL Semifinal 24-10 en route to the State Championship.
-And in 2023 New Canaan won both contests against the Blue Wave — a 31-17 blowout win in the Turkey Bowl and a thrilling come-from-behind 28-21 victory in the Class L Championship at Rentschler Field.
+In 2023 New Canaan won both contests against the Blue Wave — a 31-17 blowout win in the Turkey Bowl and a thrilling come-from-behind 28-21 victory in the Class L Championship at Rentschler Field.
+And in 2024 the Rams once again defeated the Wave in both the Turkey Bowl — another blowout win for New Canaan, 34-0 — and again in a much closer Class L Championship Game, 35-21 at Arute Field on the campus of Central Connecticut State University.